Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What are your suggestions for the admissions office?

-Applicants commonly suggest that the admissions office should improve communication by being more persistent in addressing inquiries and questions, as well as enhancing their organization to prevent the misplacement of important documents like transcripts.
+Applicants commonly suggest that the admissions office should improve communication by being persistent in following up on applications and promptly addressing inquiries.
+Additionally, there is a widespread recommendation for the office to enhance its organization to avoid misplacing important documents like transcripts.

 Be very persistent with you application.
 Email or call to have any questions answered.